FitnessGram accepts traditional CSV imports as well as files in the OneRoster version 1.1 format.

 |TeacherIsActive||AlphaNumeric (1)||Optional||Y, N

 Useful to deactivate teachers by identifying as “N”.
-The import does not remove/deactivate any students automatically.

 Step 3: Create File Mapping